 Ouray National Wildlife Refuge is a 1.7 mile lightly trafficked loop trail located near Vernal, Utah that features a river and is good for all skill levels.
-The trail is primarily used for hiking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, nature trips, and birding and is best used from March until October.

 This one is great.
 Lots of water fowl.
 I love to go here during the Mute Deer rut to see big bucks.
 A number of Elk inhabit the preserve.
 Also, porcupines are abundant and fun to see.
 Be sure to take the Shepherd's Bottom Loop and climb the tower that offers a terrific view of the Green River bottoms.
 All is driveable, though I have hiked the five mile Shepherd's Bottom loop twice.